Duckulus/discord-http-interactions/README.md

 ## How to use

-For instructions on how to run this project, check out the [Setup Guide](setup.md)
+For instructions on how to run this project, check out the [Setup Guide](setup.md)\
+You can find the Docker image on [Docker Hub](https://hub.docker.com/repository/docker/duckulus/discord-http-interactions)

 ## Credit